filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

 ## Installation:
 For Windows:
 Download all the files.
-You can install Python from the Microsoft Store.
+Install Python, e.g. from the Microsoft Store.
 Then, open Command Prompt (`Win + R → type cmd → Enter`) and run:

 ```Command Prompt
 pip install unidecode Levenshtein pygame pyttsx3 gTTS